archiREEF on Saving Coral Reefs With 3D Printing

 My name is Virko Yu, I am the co-founder and CEO of archiREEF.
-We started working on 3D printed reef tiles for eco-system restoration, particularly for coral restoration for two years.
-However, I personally have been working on coral restoration for eight years.
+We have been working on 3D printed reef tiles for ecosystem restoration, particularly for coral restoration, for over two years.
+However, I personally have been working on coral restoration for over eight years.
 We are doing this restoration in Hong Kong which is not the best place for coral to grow.
 For decades our corals have been suffering from anthropogenic threats and natural stressors and they are still degrading.
 I have been working on finding out what has been killing them historically and what we can do right now.
 Indeed, I have been trying to restore the coral communities in Hong Kong for the past four years now and we have had very little success.
-We were in such a desperate state that we had to think outside of the box because there was nothing on the market that served our purpose.
+We were in such a desperate state that we had to think outside the box because there was nothing on the market that served our purpose.
 So we decided to create our own solution and that is when we turned to 3D printing.

 3DN: Tell us a bit about archiREEF and your project, why is it important?

 As I mentioned, I am a scientist by training and coral restoration is quite a new topic in the science field, it’s only about 20 years old.
 And most of the time, this restoration is mainly the job of scientists or reef managers.
 So it has been quite an isolated field where only “relevant” stakeholders were involved.
 But when we first got the global media attention about the product, we were getting a lot of messages from all over the world asking if they could help and if they could do it in their own reefs.
-And I realized if we’re talking about coral restoration, it’s not just scientists it’s everybody.
+And I realized if we’re talking about coral restoration, it’s not just scientists, it’s everybody.
 But it’s not accessible to the general public and that’s where archiREEF comes in.
 We want it to be as easy as planting trees, making it accessible and easy for everybody.

 And for why it is important?
 Well, quite frankly, reefs are everywhere and globally, we have seen many are looking into these types of projects, especially for those heavily reliant on coral reefs, such as around fisheries and natural barriers.
 However, the most prominent examples we have heard from are the Great Barrier Reef and Florida.
 These two places have invested the most into coral science and the technology.
 It has not always been successful.
 For example, historically, one of the first spawned reefs in the US happened in the 70s.
 They wanted to revitalize a degraded reef area using old tires but it was mostly trash.
 And 30 years later, scientists realised that the tire as a material is not the best for recruiting foundational species and nothing came back or was recovered.
 Then they had to spend fives times more budget on retrieving the structures out of the water, using a lot of volunteers, mainly from the Navy and Army, and that was a well-known example of coral restoration, how it needs to be carefully designed.